raptorjs-legacy/samples/README.md

 ============================

-Each sub-directory in this Git repository contains the source code for a sample application built using the RaptorJS toolset.
+Each sub-directory in this Git repository contains the source code for a sample application built using the RaptorJS toolkit.
 The sample applications are described below:
 * [async-loader](https://github.com/raptorjs/samples/tree/master/async-loader):
   Demonstrates asynchronous package loading using the [RaptorJS Module Loader](http://raptorjs.org/module-loader/)